 Although your dog may have other reasons behind coughing up blood, it is best to gain some knowledge before proceeding with the cure.
 So let’s get to know in detail what is going on.

 Any issue in the lungs or the respiratory system can cause dogs to cough blood.
 Here is a brief explanation of the common causes of dogs coughing blood.

 Vomiting or coughing may be related closely to Hematemesis.
-This is, unfortunately, a severe health condition, in which case, the dog bleeds internally.
-The blood that comes out in the form of coughing or vomiting is actually the blood that bled inside.
+Unfortunately, this is a severe health condition, in which case, the dog bleeds internally.
+The blood that comes out in coughing or vomiting is the blood that bled inside.

-The symptoms of Hematemesis include black or brown vomit, and dark stools.
-The causes of Hematemesis are intestinal or gastric varices, stomach tumour, oesophagus tumour, exposure to radiation, ulcers, Mallory-Weiss Syndrome, peptic ulcer, gastritis, and gastroenteritis.
+The symptoms of Hematemesis include black or brown vomit and dark stools.
+The causes of Hematemesis are intestinal or gastric varices, stomach tumors, esophagus tumor, exposure to radiation, ulcers, Mallory-Weiss Syndrome, peptic ulcer, gastritis, and gastroenteritis.

-On the other hand, there are other causes which are not related to a disease, such as a nose bleed in the digestive tract, excessive coughing and oral surgery.
+On the other hand, other causes are not related to a disease, such as a nose bleed in the digestive tract, excessive coughing, and oral surgery.

 On the whole, if you notice any of the symptoms above, you must consult a veterinarian immediately.
 Sometimes, a lot of blood is lost when a pet has Hematemesis, which can even lead to death.
 Therefore, you must take action as soon as possible.

 Pulmonary Vascular disease affects the lungs through the blood vessels.
 It may be followed by shortness of breath.

 This disease can be genetically inherited and for unknown reasons.
 Dogs with Pulmonary Vascular disease may have a hard time allowing oxygen into their blood vessels.

 This ailment can lead to your dog coughing blood, experiencing inflammation of the right side of the heart, have an irregular heartbeat, and pulmonary blockage.